 Sea kayaks are used around the world for marine (sea) journeys from a few hours to many weeks, as they can accommodate one or more paddlers together with room for camping gear, food, water, and other supplies.
 A sea kayak usually ranges anywhere from 3.0–5.5 m for solo craft, and up to 8.0 m for tandem craft.
 Beam width may be as little as 53 cm, and may be up to 90 cm.

-Do it all: Kayaking, Camping, Snorkeling, Sunbathing, Amazing scenery, Beautiful beaches, unique NZ Flora and Fauna all combined to make our sea kayak tours some of the most unique in New Zealand.
+Do it all: Kayaking, Paddling, Camping, Cooking, Snorkeling, Sunbathing, Amazing scenery, Beautiful beaches, unique NZ Flora and Fauna all combined in making our sea kayak tours some of the most brilliant in New Zealand.

-Experience New Zealand at its best with our range of Kayak Tours to inspire you.
-SNM are specialists in all things kayaking since 2016.
-Get the correct, independent expert advice from experienced and qualified staff to show you Auckland’s best kept secret gems.
+Experience New Zealand at its best with our range of Sea Kayak Tours to inspire you.
+SNM are specialists in all things kayaking.
+Get the correct, independent expert advice from experienced and qualified staff to show you Auckland’s best kept secret marine gems.

 Our amazing sea kayak tours are for those looking for the iconic kiwi adventure, needing look no further than Auckland sea kayaking.
 Every trip is unique like each of our clients.

 Most of our kayak tours are set up for people with no sea kayaking experience.
-Days out on the water, away from crowds and getting in touch with nature again.
-Auckland Sea Kayaking explores the remote areas of the Hauraki Gulf and gives paddlers the true sense of adventure.
+Many of our tours stick to the coastlines so we are never too far away from the shoreline.
+Spend sunny days out on the water, away from crowds and getting in touch with nature again.
+Auckland Sea Kayaking with SNM explores the special areas of the Hauraki Gulf and gives paddlers the true sense of adventure.

-Treat yourself to memories you’ll cherish for life.
-Our fully-outfitted kayak adventures take you along coastlines.
-Completely immerse yourself in the natural wonders of the Auckland.
-Experience it all from paddling with seals, penguins, relaxing on numerous beaches, exploring lagoons, islands and Maori Pa (village) sites to learning about local history and lore.
+Treat yourself to marine memories you’ll cherish for life.
+Our fully-outfitted sea kayak adventures take you along Auckland coastlines.
+Completely immerse yourself in the natural aquatic wonders of Auckland.
+Experience our blue planet from paddling with seals, penguins, relaxing on numerous beaches, exploring lagoons, local islands and Maori Pa (village) sites to learning about local history and lore.
 Be wowed by the night sky, the milky way is truly amazing from where we camp.
 Enjoy drifting off to sleep listening to the waves before waking up to hear bird song.

-It’s a relaxing, content rich guided kayak and camping experience, fully catered with food.
-You can rest and recharge with a snack before returning to your kayaks and paddling home across the mighty Waitemata.
+Auckland sea kayaking a relaxing, content rich guided kayak and camping experience, fully catered with food.
+You can rest and recharge with a snack before returning to your sea kayaks and paddling home across the mighty Waitemata.

-Join us if you are new to the sport and keen to learn.
-You will become familiar with setting up your kayak and how to paddle effectively, as well as learning how to rescue yourself or someone else in the event of a capsize.
-Enquire now for dates and times for the next available courses.
+Join us if you are new to the watersport and keen to learn.
+You will become familiar with setting up your sea kayak and how to paddle effectively, as well as potentially learning how to rescue yourself or someone else in the event of a capsize.

-Our trips serve up everything that is special about the Manukau and Waitemata Harbours.
-The Hauraki Gulf is also home to some of New Zealand’s best sandy beaches, clear waters and sheltered bays making it a stunning place to paddle.
+Our sea kayak trips offer many special facets of the Manukau and Waitemata Harbours.
+The Hauraki Gulf is also home to many of New Zealand’s best sunny sandy beaches, some voted the best in New Zealand, with clear waters and sheltered bays making it a stunning place to paddle.